View basket (0 items $0.00)

 Ease for the Knees: Yoga Reduces the Pain of Osteoarthritis

 A new study offers hope to people suffering from Osteoarthritis (OA).
-Older women enrolled in an 8-week Hatha yoga program not only experienced reduced pain and stiffness, but also increased function up to 12 weeks after program completion.
+In the recent study, older women who enrolled in an 8-week Hatha yoga program not only experienced reduced pain and stiffness, but also increased function up to 12 weeks after completing the program.

 The study, conducted at the University of Minnesota, included 36 women between the ages of 65 and 90 years (mean age 72 years and 86% white) with a diagnosis of knee OA.
 The women, who had no previous yoga training or current supervised exercise program, were assigned to either an 8-week Hatha yoga class (16 women) or a wait-list control group.